pinntech/SlotLabel/README.md

 ------------

 * A smooth easy to use drop in replacement for a UILabel
-* Easy to customize controls
+* Lots of customization options
-* IBDesignable and IBInspectable
+* IBDesignable and IBInspectable properties
-* 100% Documentation coverage
+* 100% documentation coverage

 ### Installation
 ----------------